natecraddock/ziglua/docs.md

 For example, the functions `lua_newstate` and `luaL_newstate` are translated to `Lua.newState` and `Lua.newStateAux` respectively.

+Because Zig optimizes for readability, some abbreviations are expanded to make names more clear, like renaming `pcall` to `protectedCall`.

 ### Lua Initialization

 In the C API, there are two functions provided to initialize the main Lua state: `lua_newstate` and `luaL_newstate`.
 The former requires passing an allocator function to be used by Lua for all memory allocations, while the latter uses the default libc allocator.

 Ziglua provides a third option with the `Lua.init(Allocator)` function, which accepts a traditional Zig allocator.
 All three functions are available depending on your needs, but most likely you will want to use the `init` function.
 If you have special requirements for allocation, then `Lua.newState` would be useful. `Lua.newStateAux` is available, but Zig cannot track allocations made by libc so this is less safe.

+## Safety

+The ziglua API aims to be safer than the traditional C API.
+That said, the way that Lua operates means that Zig cannot protect you from all errors due to the use of `longjmp` in C.

+Here is a list of the types of features ziglua uses to ensure greater safety:

+### Errors

+Many functions now return Zig errors rather than an integer code.
+The compiler will then ensure that the error is handled, or ignored.
+There are specific error types like `ziglua.Error.Runtime` for errors that have a specific meaning.

+On the other hand, many functions either succeed or return an error.
+Rather than returning a boolean success code, these functions return the generic `ziglua.Error.Fail` to indicate failure.
+The type of failure can be determined in the context of the function called.

+### Booleans

+Functions that return or accept C boolean integers now use the Zig `bool` type to increase type safety.

+### Slices

+In cases where C functions use separate pointers and ints to keep track of strings, ziglua uses a Zig slice to keep the data together.

+The slices are typed to indicate the contents (zero-terminated, raw bytes, etc)

+### Enums

+ziglua uses enums instead of enumerated integer codes to ensure all cases are handled, and to prevent passing an invalid integer type to a function.

+### Optionals

+Any value that can be `NULL` in the C API is marked as optional in Zig to enforce null checking.

 ## API Differences

 The major differences between the C and Zig Lua APIs are described below.
 This includes identifier renaming and omissions.

+### Continuations

+All functions and types that deal with continuations have been renamed.
+For example, `KFunction` is now `LuaContFn`, and `lua_yieldk` is now `yieldCont`.

+In general, just replace the "k" with the word "cont".
+This is just to make the API more clear and Zig-like.

 ### `lua_tostring` and `lua_tolstring`